Xldivin/Phantom_Be/README.md

 ## Features

 1.Sign up and Login
-2. all flashcards.
-3. one flahcard
+2. Dynamic Blog pages.
+3. have a particular blog
-4. You can add flashcards.
+4. You can add/make as many blogs you want.
-5. you can delete a flashcard
+5. you have a landing page
-6. you can update flashcards
+6. you can also have a own dashboard as a standard-user

 ## How to Contribute

 you can contribute by visiting the website and leaving the message for the admin.

+## Tests

+-- yarn run test